 - Extensive online study support

-- Successful graduates receive a Paralegal Certificate from Continuing Education at the University of South Florida
+- Successful graduates receive a Paralegal Certificate from the USF Office of Corporate Training and Professional Education

 - Good for students who prefer a more structured environment